MichaelCurrin/badge-generator/docs/badge-samples.md

 ## Jekyll variables

-In Jekyll, with a Github plugin, you use the following variables in the link and image URLs:
+In Jekyll, with a GitHub plugin, you use the following variables in the link and image URLs:

 - Full repo URL: `site.github.owner_url`
 - User name: `site.github.owner_name`